0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 #### Program 2.2 \- Ecosystem Growth Program

 The Ecosystem Growth Program allocates POL-denominated capital to support execution-focused teams that are strategically valuable to Polygon, but do not offer token or equity participation.
-These deals are designed to increase traction, distribution, and surface area on Polygon PoS.
+These deals are designed to increase traction, distribution, and surface area on Polygon.

 This program does not provide open-ended grants or passive sponsorships.
 Capital is deployed under milestone-informed, time-bound terms, with clear usage goals and predefined exit conditions.
 Deployments are reversible and must demonstrate measurable impact.